team-alembic/haveibeenpwned/README.md

 been pwned, as indicated by Troy Hunt's [Have I Been Pwned?](https://haveibeenpwned.com/)

 This package is designed to be deployed with your own binary searchable HIBP database.
 It does not communicate with the HIBP API.
-If you wish to simply use the HIBP API, you should [take a look at this package instead](https://github.com/thiamsantos/pwned)
+If you wish to use the HIBP API, you should [take a look at this package instead](https://github.com/thiamsantos/pwned).

 If you would rather deploy your own database file and stay on your own network without having to rely on connectivity of a third party service, read on!